NSS-Day-Cohort-74/Kids-Dreams-KaiSwain/README.md

 3. In the **CelebrityList** module, can you describe how the name of the sport that the celebrity plays can be displayed in the window alert text?

-   > We listen for a click.
-If We click then we store what we clicked on in a variable.
-If what we clicked on has a type of celebrity, then the name of the sport will pop up because we have access to it through what we have stored in the HTML's state.
+   > 1. In each dom element we have stored each celebrity's sport as state with the data attribute of sport.
+   2. We store each dom element we click on in a variable so that we can access its state later.
+   3. We use string interpolation in our window alert and insert the what the sport data attribute is equal to.
+Which would be that celebrity's sport.

 4. Can you describe, in detail, the algorithm that is in the `main` module?